iterative/dvc.org/static/docs/commands-reference/fetch.md

   just 4.

 - `-a`, `--all-branches` - fetch cache for all branches, not just the active one.
-This means that you'll the files needed to reproduce different versions of a DVC file ([experiments](/doc/get-started/experiments)), not just the current one.
+This means DVC may download files needed to reproduce different versions of a DVC-file ([experiments](/doc/get-started/experiments)), not just the current one.

 - `-T`, `--all-tags` - fetch cache for all tags.
 Similar to `-a` above